 DHM - Dehumidification mode can be used with any thermostat that has dehumidification terminal.
 The dehumidification terminal must send 24 VAC to the DHM terminal on the control board to put the control in dehumidification mode.
 When 24 VAC is present on the Y terminal (call for cooling) and there is 24 VAC is present on the DHM terminal, the control will energize the indoor blower with the MED terminal after the selected ON delay as long as there is a motor speed tap connected to the MED terminal.
-If the control has the indoor blower operating on the HI terminal when 24 VAC is placed on the DHM terminal, the control will de-energize the HI terminal and energize the MED terminal with NO delays.
-If the control has the indoor blower motor operating on the MED speed terminal when 24 VAC is removed from the DHM terminal, the control will energize the HI terminal when 24 VAC is removed from the DHM terminal, the control will energize the HI terminal when 24 VAC is removed from the DHM terminal, the control will energize the HI terminal when 24 VAC is removed from the DHM terminal, the control will energize the HI terminal and de-energize the MED terminal with NO delay.
+If the control has the indoor blower operating on the HI terminal when 24 VAC is placed on the DHM terminal, the control will de-energize the HI terminal and energize the MED terminal with no delays.
+If the control has the indoor blower motor operating on the MED speed terminal when 24 VAC is removed from the DHM terminal, the control will energize the MED terminal with no delays.

-IMPORTANT NOTE: A motor speed tap wire must be connected to the MED terminal for the dehumidification mode to work.
+IMPORTANT: A motor speed tap wire must be connected to the MED terminal for the dehumidification mode to work.
 Otherwise, the indoor blower will be de-energized upon call for dehumification while the compressor is operating, resulting in the indoor coil freezing up.